skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - How to wash vegetables?
 - How to wash fruits?
 - How to wash fruits and vegetables ?
+- How to sanitize fruits and vegetables
+- Sanitizing fruits and vegetables

 ## intent:cloth_masks
 - cloth masks